TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Norris Geyser Basin hike is unreal

 • Today was our last day in the park.
-We headed towards Cody, Wyoming, but spent the day exploring the rest of the loop up to Norris Geyser and out through the Heyden Valley and out the East Entrance.
-We pulled into Cody, Wyo in the early evening, checked into our hotel and ate dinner.
+We headed towards Cody, Wyoming, after spending the day exploring the rest of the loop up to Norris Geyser and out through the Heyden Valley and out the East Entrance.
+We pulled into Cody in the early evening, checked into our hotel and ate dinner.
 It was a beautiful drive out of the park.

 • Devil’s Tower - Wyoming.
 This will be about a 2 hr detour.
 I really wanted to stop here, but we just didn’t have time.